xiongh15/xiongh15.github.io/_pages/cv.md

 Service and leadership
 ======
-* PhD candidate, currently signed in to Flotu Lab, Department of Chemical Engineering, Tsinghua University
+* Ph.D. candidate, currently signed in to Flotu Lab, Department of Chemical Engineering, Tsinghua University